 - 1. Release the gun trigger and turn off electrostatics by disabling the electrostatic request signal. - 2.
-Follow the Fluid Voltage Discharge and Grounding Procedure, page 29. - Push the Stop button on the control interface to change to Off mode.
-See Control Interface, page 36. - 4.
-Turn off the air supply and fluid supply to the system.
+Follow the Fluid Voltage Discharge and Grounding Procedure, page 29. - 3.
+Push the Stop button on the control interface to change to Off mode.
+See Control Interface, page 36. - Turn off the air supply and fluid supply to the system.

-5. Trigger the gun into a grounded metal waste container to relieve the fluid pressure in the gun, the gun fluid hose, and the fluid pump in the isolation system
+- Trigger the gun into a grounded metal waste container to relieve the fluid pressure in the gun, the gun fluid hose, and the isolation fluid pump (K). - 6.
+Relieve fluid pressure in the fluid supply unit as instructed in your fluid supply unit manual.

-- 6. Relieve fluid pressure in the fluid supply unit as instructed in your fluid supply unit manual. - If the objective is to shut down and then service the system, relieve any residual pressure in the two flexible fluid lines between the inlet valves (J) and the isolation fluid pump (K).
+7. If the objective is to shut down and then service the system, relieve any residual pressure in the two flexible fluid lines between the inlet valves (J) and the isolation fluid pump (K).